 - Toilet height from floor – 18 inches

 Note: Our room only had ONE 240v plug socket.
-It had two 120v plug sockets but I believe they are no good for European electrical equipment.
-Video below shows more.
+It had two 120v plug sockets but I believe they are not good for European electrical equipment.
+The video below shows more.

 One thing to remember about your cabin, the door is a storm door therefore it will be extremely heavy.
 So, anyone like myself with weak upper body strength you may find it very difficult to open the door, hold it open and manoeuvre yourself through the doorway.

 Cazbarr is a full-time wheelchair user, who was born with a disability called Arthrogryposis.
 Primarily she blogs about her disability, her experiences holidaying as a full-time wheelchair user, along with honest products & service reviews.

 If you would like to work with Cazbarr, just drop her line on the Contact page.